CatChenal/CatChenal.github.io/_posts/2020-07-04-Bar_chase_plot.md

 I first encountered such a graph in a [BBC graphic about COVID-19 cases (at bottom of page)](https://www.bbc.com/news/world-51235105).
 I've reproduced it with country assigned colors using the daily data compiled by [the center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data).

 # Data-driven, dynamic visualizations can run amok!
-The animation is _seemingly_ appealing as a way to convey the changes in, say the top 10 categories over time where each of them seems to be "racing for the top".
-Because it is a visualization, it forces the reader to use visual clues to extract information, e.g. to answer the basic question "What is this gif showing?".
+The animation can be an appealing way to convey the changes in the top N categories over time where each of them seems to be "racing for the top".
+As with all visualizations, it forces the reader to use visual clues to extract information, e.g. to answer the basic question "What is this gif showing?".
 Here is an example:
 ![gif]({{ site.url }}/assets/images/deaths_US_2020_07_04.gif)